nsarang/big-data-stock-price-forecast/README.md

 To measure the similarity between a pair of time-series, they must first be encoded to a latent vector.
 The reasons for encoding are two folds: First, it reduces the dimension of the data which would result in the reduction of computation and storage cost.
 Secondly, We want to only keep the rich features of the data and remove as much noise as possible.
 This would be an important step since financial data are known to be noisy.
 To encode the data, I’ve used a Variational Autoencoder (VAE) [5], a neural network, implemented in PyTorch.
 Since it's an autoencoder-class model, its architecture is almost symmetrical.
 On one side, 1D convolutions with linear layers are used and on the opposite side, linear layers with transposed convolution.
 LeakyReLU nonlinearity was used as the activation function since we want the activation maps to also have negative signs.
 That is because the inputs and sampled data from encoding the input are in the [-1, 1] range.
 For optimizing the network, AdaBelief [6] was used.

+The training was done using [PyTorch Lightning](https://www.pytorchlightning.ai/) which faciliates the distributed training pipeline.
 After training the VAE model, we can pre-compute the latent vector of every data point in the dataset and use it to find recurring patterns.

 ### 3.2 Similarity Search
 Given a query time-series, we first transform it to the latent space and then compare its latent vector with the other data points by using a distance metric.
 The choice of the metric is subject to test and evaluation.